Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 4 Desember 2025 20.45.28 UTC
+- WIB: Kamis, 4 Desember 2025 21.33.04 UTC
-- WITA: Kamis, 4 Desember 2025 21.45.28 UTC
+- WITA: Kamis, 4 Desember 2025 22.33.04 UTC
-- WIT: Kamis, 4 Desember 2025 22.45.28 UTC
+- WIT: Kamis, 4 Desember 2025 23.33.04 UTC

 Kutipan Inspiratif:
-"A brother may not be a friend, but a friend will always be a brother."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: friendship
+Kategori: nature